Jiyao17/qutopo/README.md

 You can find scripts used by authors to generate the figures in the evaluation section of the paper in ./src/test/.
 Those scripts should give you exactly the same results as shown in the paper.
 To execute, run the files as python modules, such as

 python -m src/test/efficiency

+# Miscellaneous
+Some figures in the paper was not kept due to mistakenly re-run the scripts and early stop, but most of them should be kept as is.